 A fence panel isn't complete without a sturdy gravel board.
-They protect the panel from moisture rising from the soil and will help retain aggregates stay in the garden.
-You cannot forget about them when putting up a fence.
+Gravel boards protect the panel from moisture rising from the soil and will help retain aggregates in the garden.
+You should not forget about them when installing a fence.

 You can erect a fence without gravel boards.
-You can, of course, have a wish to replace that fence earlier than you otherwise do!
-Even when a wooden fence has a guarantee against rot, it will quickly get damaged either physically from stones and errant mowers and will rot quickly when on direct contact with the soil.
+You can, of course, have a wish to replace that fence earlier than you otherwise would!
+Even when a wooden fence has a guarantee against rot, it can become damaged either physically from stones and errant mowers and will rot quickly when on direct contact with the soil.
 A solid gravel board will always make a fence look better.

 Types of gravel board

 Do it every time you fit a new fence panel (unless the existing one is still in good condition – a poke about with a screwdriver will find rotten areas) and fix them in position once the panels are up and solid.
-That's because fence panels may vary ever so slightly from one to the other and if they have to fit a fixed space you will have to cut them down to size (shaving a centimetre of the end of a framed panel is a real pain) It's so much easier to saw through a gravel board.
-If you do get the saw out treat any cut ends of gravel board with preservative to reduce the risk of rotting.
+That's because fence panels may vary ever so slightly from one to the other and if they have to fit a fixed space you will have to cut them down to size (shaving a centimetre of the end of a framed panel is a real pain).
+It's so much easier to saw through a gravel board.
+If you do get the saw out, treat any cut ends with wood preservative to reduce the risk of rotting.

 Top Tips and techniques:

 Some people place the gravel boards directly on the soil.
 Others raise them a little off the soil surface.
 The thinking is that if they are directly on the soil all aggregates will be held in the garden.

 However, raise them a little and it allows water to run through preventing all chances of localised flooding or puddles.
 I like a little gap between the bottom of the gravel board and the soil surface.
 I like the idea of air circulation, access and exit points for water and a board that will last longer.